vmware-archive/kubeless/docs/GKE-deployment.md

   --enable-kubernetes-alpha
 ```

-Right now the version that is being tested in the Kubeless CI/CD system is GKE 1.7 so that's the one we are specifying as the desired version.
+At the moment of writing this document, the CI/CD system is testing Kubeless against GKE 1.7 so that's the one we are specifying as the desired version.
+You can check the current version tested in [the Travis file](../.travis.yml).

 The default number of nodes is 3.
-That default number is enough for small deployments but it is recommened to use at least 4 or 5 nodes so you don't run out of resources after deploying a few functions.
+That default number is enough for small deployments but it is recommened to use at least 5 or 7 nodes so you don't run out of resources after deploying a few functions.

-In the case of GKE 1.7 the legacy authorization system sets every RBAC account by default as admin so it is not really restricting the access.
-For disabling it we set the flag `--no-enable-legacy-authorization`.
+By default GKE 1.7 disables Role Based Access Control (RBAC), giving all users and service accounts admin privileges.
+The --no-enable-legacy-authorization enables RBAC for greater security.

 Finally if you want to use Alpha features like autoscaling or scheduled actions in GKE 1.7 you need to set the flag `--enable-kubernetes-alpha`.
-Note that this will cause that the new cluster is marked to be deleted after 30 days.
+Note that this will cause the cluster to be marked for deletion after 30 days.
 For non-testing environments this flag should be ommited.

 After a few minutes you should be able to see your cluster running:
 ```